Thoughts on being your ridiculous self.

 Recently, I’ve had a brief encounter with another gentleman who is incredibly lovely and kind.
 But then I realized something I hadn’t noticed at first.
 I thought he was just someone being overly observant about everything.
 Then it hit me.
 It wasn’t just seeing things.
 He was sizing them up and then criticizing them.
 The face I was making wasn’t the one he liked.
 So he commented for me to change it.
 My response to a question wasn’t the one he wanted.
 So he asked me to change it.
 And not in the way of saying, “I like you as you are.”
 It was in the form of saying, “You should be someone else.”

 I’m just me.

-The men who finally figure out that the beauty of a woman is her being exactly as she is, in all her messy glory, is the man who finds happiness with her.
+The man who finally figures out that the beauty of a woman is her being exactly as she is, in all her messy glory, is the man who finds happiness with her.
 Even more so, contentment.

-To me, men who want to change us are only creating a reality that doesn’t really exist and they will be left with disappointment some day when the blinders are removed.
+To me, men who want to change us are only creating a reality that doesn’t exist and they will be left with disappointment someday when the blinders are removed.
 The same goes for women who think they can change a man.

-We are who we are and if most women are like me, we revel in our elements of the ridiculous.
+We are who we are, and if most women are like me, we revel in our ridiculous elements.
 More women need to stop trying to be who they think a man wants and just be herself.
-Honestly, I think that’s all most men are asking for.
-And there is something very attractive about a woman who likes herself just as she is.
+Honestly, I think that’s all most men seek.
+And there is something beautiful about a woman who likes herself just as she is.

 So here’s to being a perfectly flawed human being.
-Here’s to saying all the wrong things.
-To turning the soup blue.
-To dating all the wrong men.
-To believing the crap society sets before us and to just being exactly who we are.
+Here’s to saying all the wrong things and turning the soup blue.
+To dating all the wrong men and believing in the crap society sets before us.
+And to be exactly who we are.

 Because I like you very much.
 Just.
 As.
 You.
 Are.